 Figure 1.
 Intranet in Contoso’s DirectAccess solution

-Mark determines that the intranet has:
+Mark determines that the intranet has the following:

 Currently, the Internet connectivity provides Microsoft Outlook Web App, Exchange ActiveSync, and access to public-facing customer resources.
 A public-facing Domain Name System (DNS) server hosts the necessary DNS records to support these Internet-facing applications.
 Mark determines that the existing Internet connection has sufficient available bandwidth to support his DirectAccess solution by measuring the network bandwidth that a typical mobile user accessing their applications in his lab environment consume, and then extrapolating that usage for all the users.

 After reviewing the current environment, Mark creates his DirectAccess design.
 With the reduced hardware and software prerequisites and requirements for DirectAccess in Windows Server 2012, Mark determines that he can place a single DirectAccess server in the New York location.
 Also, because Mark can deploy DirectAccess behind a NAT device, he can use the existing device that provides firewall and NAT services.
 Figure 2 illustrates Mark’s physical placement of the DirectAccess servers in his solution.

 Figure 2.
 Contoso’s DirectAccess design

 In addition, Mark notes that he needs to create DNS records for DirectAccess in the existing Contoso public-facing Internet DNS servers.
 These DNS records are used to provide the public IP addresses for the DirectAccess server.
 Mark configures the Windows 8.1 devices to use these DNS records to connect to DirectAccess.